zackz/NaviAssist/README.md

 Samples
 -------

-Show all top-level windows, and bring selected window to top
+Show all top-level windows, and bring selected window to top.

 ```ini
 Navi1_DATA=